pedroar9/semana-databricks/terraform/deployment.md

 # Deployment Guide for Databricks Data Intelligence Platform

 This guide provides step-by-step instructions for deploying the Databricks Data Intelligence Platform on Microsoft Azure using Terraform.
-The deployment process has been optimized with a Makefile for efficiency and consistency.
+The deployment process has been optimized with a Makefile for efficiency and consistency, supporting both local deployments and Terraform Cloud integration.

 ## Prerequisites